NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Browse_Data.md

 Clicking on a case will open the details panel.
 Data in this panel is broken down into multiple sections depending on the entity type.
 The main sections are:

-* Actions: XXXXXXXXXX.
+* Actions: actions that can be performed relating the entity.
+Includes downloading the metadata (JSON or TSV) or experiment file pertaining to the entity.
 * Summary: IDs and system properties associated with the entity.
-* Detail: properties of the entity.
+* Details: properties of the entity (not associated with cases).
 * Hierarchy or Related Entities: list of associated entities.
 * Annotations: annotations on the entity.
-* Transactions: transactions that affected the entity.
+* Transactions: transactions that affect the entity.

 [![GDC Submission Case Details](images/GDC_Submission_Cases_Details_2.png)](images/GDC_Submission_Cases_Details_2.png "Click to see the full image.")